PacktPublishing/Bringing-Order-to-Unstructured-Data-with-R/README.md

 This video course is for data scientists or data analysts who want to master the art of data analysis and statistics using the R programming language.
 ### Technical Requirements
 This course has the following software requirements:<br/>
-System Requirements
+System Requirements<br/>
-•An Intel-compatible platform running Windows 2000, XP/2003/Vista/7/8/2012 Server/8.1/10.
+•An Intel-compatible platform running Windows 2000, XP/2003/Vista/7/8/2012 Server/8.1/10.<br/>
-•At least 32 MB of RAM, a mouse, and enough disk space for recovered files, image files, etc.
+•At least 32 MB of RAM, a mouse, and enough disk space for recovered files, image files, etc.<br/>
-•The administrative privileges are required to install and run R-Studio utilities under Windows 2000/XP/2003/Vista/7/8/2012 Server/8.1/10.
+•The administrative privileges are required to install and run R-Studio utilities under Windows 2000/XP/2003/Vista/7/8/2012 Server/8.1/10.<br/>
-•A network connection for data recovering over network
+•A network connection for data recovering over network<br/>

-RAM: Minimum- 6GB-Win, 8GB-Mac; Recommended- 8GB
+RAM: Minimum- 6GB-Win, 8GB-Mac; Recommended- 8GB<br/>
-Storage: Minimum- 7200RPM STATA with 20GB of available space, Recommended-SSD with 40GB of available space
+Storage: Minimum- 7200RPM STATA with 20GB of available space, Recommended-SSD with 40GB of available space<br/>
-Processor: Minimum-Intel Core i3 2.5G hz, Recommended-Intel Core i5
+Processor: Minimum-Intel Core i3 2.5G hz, Recommended-Intel Core i5<br/>

 ## Related Products